-Washington wrote this in a letter to John Hancock, president of Congress, at the Morris Mansion on Harlem Heights during the early morning hours of September 25th, 1776.
+Washington wrote this in a letter to John Hancock, president of Congress, while at the Morris Mansion on Harlem Heights during the early morning hours of September 25th, 1776.
 (He dates the letter Sept.
 24) This is in response to Congress’ disappointment with the army’s lack of discipline and all things military.
-Washington goes into great detail on the problems facing him and several paragraphs on the ills of depending on militia.
+Washington goes into great detail on the problems facing him and explained in several paragraphs the ills of depending on militia.
 “To place any dependence on Militia, is, assuredly resting upon a broken staff.
 Men just dragged from the tender scenes of domestic life; unaccustomed to the din of Arms; totally unacquainted with every kind of military skill, which being followed by a want of confidence in themselves, when opposed to Troops regularly train’d, disciplined, and appointed, superior in knowledge and superior in Arms, makes them timid, and ready to fly from their own shadows… Men accustomed to unbounded freedom, and no control, cannot brook [brake] the restraint which is indispensable necessary to the good order and government of an army; without which, licentiousness, and every kind of disorder triumphantly reign…” Fitzpatrick, Vol. 6 pg.
 110 – 112.

 Some may argue that the Battle of Bunker Hill was fought on the American side by minutemen.
 By April, 1775, the Provincial Congress scrapped the minutemen organization in favor of a standing army of 13,000 men.
 The men who fought at Bunker Hill were enlistees in organized regiments.
 Some were former minutemen, however most joined the ranks having not been part of a band of minutemen.